 ***Linens are not provided.
 All students must bring their own pillow, sheet, towels, and sleeping bag or twin xl bedding.

-Two full scholarships will be awarded, one of each, in the categories of design and architecture for the Design Matters 2014 Camp.
+Three full scholarships will be awarded for the Design Matters 2014 Camp.
 The competition is open to high school students only.
 Inquire below for the form.

 The deadline to submit is May 1.
 Please send all scholarship applications to: